 - A family member with FH

-- A first-degree relative with a history of early heart disease (16)Β
+- A first-degree relative with a history of early heart disease (16)

 Genetic testing in FH offers several benefits, including:

-- Provides prognostic and risk stratification information
+- Provides prognostic and risk assessment information

 - Facilitates screening of at-risk individuals

-- Influences therapeutic decision-making
+- Influences management decision-making

 Challenges in Managing Familial Hypercholesterolemia